 Finland was part of the Russian Empire since 1809.
 Having declared independence in December 1917, the country became involved in the Second World War by the Molotov-Ribbentrop Agreement of August 1939, which assigned Finland to the Soviet sphere of influence, and the resulting Soviet assault in November 1939.
-The ensuing “Winter War” was ended by the Finnish-Soviet Peace Treaty in March 1940 and cost Finland about ten per cent of its territory, including the city of Wyborg.
-On 26 June 1941 the country joined Hitler’s war against the USSR in an attempt to recoup the losses incurred the year before.
-After achieving this objective, Finland did not want to follow Hitler’s lead much further.
-It did not, for instance, participate in the German attack on Leningrad, and manoeuvred to disentangle from the war.
-Finland rejected, however, a Soviet peace offer made in April 1944.
-It was the Red Army’s offensive two months later which made Finland sign an armistice in September 1944.
+The ensuing “Winter War” was ended by the Finnish-Soviet Peace Treaty in March 1940 and cost Finland about ten per cent of its territory, including the city of Vyborg (Viipuri).
+On 26 June 1941, the country joined Hitler’s war against the USSR in an attempt to recoup the losses incurred the year before.
+After achieving its objectives, Finland did not wish to join in Nazi Germany's wider war aims and did not, for instance, participate in the German attack on Leningrad However, Finland rejected a Soviet peace offer made in April 1944 and it was the Red Army’s offensive two months later which forced Finland to sign an armistice in September 1944.
 After this, Finnish troops forced the German military in the country to withdraw to still-occupied Norway.
 Finland formally declared war on Germany in March 1945.

 The National Archives Service consists of the National Archives and seven Provincial Archives operating under it.
 As a central government agency, the National Archives themselves are located in Helsinki.
 They date back to the Archives of the Senate, which were established in 1816.
 They were renamed the State Archives in 1869 and once again renamed the National Archives in 1994.
 The first Law on Archives was passed in 1939.
 The seven Provincial Archives districts correspond with Finland’s current administrative structure.
 In addition to the archives managed by the Finnish state, there are private archives and museums which hold relevant collections.

 Two major relevant archival institutions, as well as their key collections on the Holocaust, have been identified: the National Archives (Kansallisarkisto) with their seven provincial branches and the Archives of the Ministry for Foreign Affairs (Ulkoasiainministeriön arkisto).
 Between them, the two institutions hold eight Holocaust-relevant fonds.
 For a more detailed description, see the extensive report.
 Within the National Archives, EHRI has translated the catalogue of the Finnish Jewish Archives into English, and entered it into the local database Vakka.
 For details, see the extensive report.
-Furthermore, EHRI has assembled all information on sources regarding the country’s involvement in the history of the Holocaust that is made available by collecting institutions outside of Finland, such as the USHMM or NIOD Institute for War, Holocaust and Genocide Studies.
+Furthermore, EHRI has assembled information on sources regarding the country’s involvement in the Holocaust that has been made available by collecting institutions outside of Finland, such as the USHMM, NIOD Institute for War, Holocaust and Genocide Studies and Yad Vashem.

 A. EHRI approach to Finland: Pre-existing research and archival guides, expert support